Tsunekazu/checkonchain/research_articles/dcr_following_footsteps/decred_following_footsteps.md

 At halving events there is a significant change to Bitcoin's Stock-to-flow ratio which is not immediately followed by an equivalent shift in network valuation.
 Therefore one must be cautious when selecting data to avoid heavily weighting the analysis by data immediately after a halving event.

-Nevertheless, given the full suite of price data for **Bitcoin** it is the authors opinion that Bitcoin has an undeniable and quantifiable monetary premium and is indeed an appropriate baseline against which other models should be compared.
+Nevertheless, given the full suite of price data for **Bitcoin** it is the author's opinion that Bitcoin has an undeniable and quantifiable monetary premium and is indeed an appropriate baseline against which other models should be compared.
 This analysis provides yet another independent verification that a strong relationship exists between stock-to-flow and network valuation for **Bitcoin**.

 ## Decred